jon-elofson/ruby-chess/README.md

 ### Game Saving
 Used YAML to allow the saving of game states.
 Users now have the option to load previous games on initialize.

 ### Modules
 Used modules (slideable, steppable) and inheritance to keep the code as DRY as possible.

 ### AI
+AI identifies puts other player into check if possible and avoids putting itself into check.
+It will capture the highest value piece that it can.